American Football League: Escalation and merger (1966–1967)

 In 1966, the rivalry between the AFL and NFL reached an all-time peak.
 On April 7, Joe Foss resigned as AFL commissioner.
 His successor was Oakland Raiders head coach and general manager Al Davis, who had been instrumental in turning around the fortunes of that franchise.
 That following May, Wellington Mara, owner of the NFL's New York Giants, broke a "gentleman's agreement" against signing another league's players and lured kicker Pete Gogolak away from the AFL's Buffalo Bills.
 In response to the Gogolak signing and no longer content with trying to outbid the NFL for college talent, the AFL under Davis began to also recruit players already on NFL squads.
 Davis's strategy focused on quarterbacks in particular, and in two months he persuaded seven NFL quarterbacks to sign with the AFL.
 Although Davis's intention was to help the AFL win the bidding war, some AFL and NFL owners saw the escalation as detrimental to both leagues.
 Alarmed with the rate of spending in the league, Hilton Hotels forced Barron Hilton to relinquish his stake in the Chargers as a condition of maintaining his leadership role with the hotel chain.

 The same month Davis was named commissioner, several NFL owners, headed by Dallas Cowboys general manager Tex Schramm, secretly approached Lamar Hunt and other AFL owners and started negotiations with the AFL to merge.
 A series of secret meetings commenced in Dallas to discuss the concerns of both leagues over rapidly increasing player salaries, as well as the practice of player poaching.
 Hunt and Schramm completed the basic groundwork for a merger of the two leagues by the end of May, and on June 8, 1966, the merger was officially announced.
 Under the terms of the agreement, the two leagues would hold a common player draft.
 The agreement also called for a title game to be played between the champions of the respective leagues.
 The two leagues would be fully merged by 1970, NFL commissioner Pete Rozelle would remain as commissioner of the merged league, which would be named the NFL.
 Additional expansion teams would eventually be awarded by 1970 or soon thereafter to bring it to a 28-team league.
 (The additional expansion would not happen until 1976.)
-The AFL also agreed to pay indemnities of $18 million to the NFL over 20 years.
+The AFL also agreed to have the Oakland Raiders and the New York Jets pay indemnities of $18 million to the San Francisco 49ers and the New York Giants of the NFL over 20 years.
 In protest, Davis resigned as AFL commissioner on July 25 rather than remain until the completion of the merger, and Milt Woodard was named president of the AFL, with the "commissioner" title vacated because of Rozelle's expanded role.